g-gundam/g-gundam.github.io/about.md

   + It was too good to be true.
   + The grind continues.
   + At least the T14 arrived safely today.
+- Just a little more Common Lisp, and then I'll be back to Julia.